Nigel Ward: Good afternoon, everybody. Luis, thanks for joining me.

 Nigel Ward: Look, what I would say is technology aside, if you're not in a situation where I can sit down and look Luis in the eyes, and say, "Look, Luis, I want to talk about the good and the bad.
 I want to talk about the good, the areas for development."
 However you want to ...
 What language you use, whatever it is, you've got to be doing that face-to-face.

 Nigel Ward: Look, that's the positive side.
+That's the positive side as we said.
 Please make sure that you spend as much time focusing on the positive side as you do the negative side.
 In fact, I'd prefer to see people spend a lot more time focusing on the positive side than the negative side.
-There's nothing worse than sitting in a work team, and you sit there and you go, "Gee, I'm doing a really good job, but Bob over there, who doesn't work as hard, he seems to be getting all the attention.
+There's nothing worse than sitting in a work team, and you sit there and you go, "Gee, I'm doing a really good job, but Bob over there, who's a bit of a dick, he seems to be getting all the attention.
 Why don't I get some attention?"
 That's the positive side of the equation.